 - 150 g grated cheese - vintage cheddar if possible or a mixture of gruyere and cheddar would work well.
 (Check it is vegetarian).

-- 3 tbsp cider
+- 3 tablespoon cider

 - In a large saucepan, melt the butter and add the sliced onions, garlic and sugar.
 Cook on a fairly high heat until starting to colour then reduce the heat down to the very lowest possible on your stove and leave to cook for at least 30 minutes until they are almost on the point of collapse.
 The bottom of your pan will be covered in brown and caramelised gunk - this is ideal, it will taste delicious later on.